 From Rainbow Beach Road, explore part of Cooloola's inland fire-management trail network on this difficult unsigned 4WD circuit, suitable only for experienced and self-sufficient drivers.
-The circuit has four sections: Pettigrews Road, eastern firebreak, Kings Bore Road and western firebreak.
+The circuit has four sections: Pettigrews Road, eastern firebreak, Kings Bore Road and western firebreak, and has no access to Teewah Beach.
 Discover tall eucalypt forests growing on the high sandmass, where elevations vary from 50m to 190m above sea level.

 Along the way look for basking frilled-neck lizards, goannas and snakes, and huge trees left over from the timber-cutting days.
 Take in some regional heritage too—Camp Milo, at the start of the circuit, was part of Pettigrew's Cooloola Timber Tramway Complex, which operated from 1865 to 1884.
 The tramway was built to overcome the difficulty of hauling cut timber through this challenging terrain.

 Refer to the Cooloola and Inskip recreation areas discovery guide for a map and more details.